Farmhouse Christmas Vignettes

 Combing through my options at Hobby Lobby and Amazon, I found these to be quite expensive.

 So I thought about making one of our own and here's the materials!

-You will simply never pay these prices for a wood tier stand in any store!
+You will simply never pay these prices for a wood tier stand in any store again!
 How beautiful is this?

 Small Tree $4.99 from Hobby Lobby

 So with these ingredients, you'll be well on your way to making one of these super cute vignettes.

 I'm going out on a limb and assuming that you have plenty of mirrors that you can make a small vignette like this with.

 You'll need either fresh pine or faux pine, craft wire, pine cones and either torn fabric or some ribbon.

 Simply gather all of your pine branches together and wrap with craft wire.
 Take a few pine cones and wrap wire around the tops of them.
 Then wire these into your pine.
 Tie a piece of ribbon or torn fabric piece around the bundle.
 Also make a large loop to hand this from.

 Once again, we'll use our DIY Tier stand to make this.